FENCING VICTORIA COMPETITION ELIGIBILITY

 B-GRADE OPEN COMPETITIONS

-B-Grade competitions are Open to any fencer, regardless of age or experience, except any fencer who has achieved a top 8 result in an AFF Open competition in the weapon of the B-Grade event within the last 3 years.
+B-Grade competitions are Open to any fencer, over 13 years of age (on 1st January of the year of competition) or experience, except any fencer who has achieved a top 8 result in an AFF Open competition in the weapon of the B-Grade event within the last 3 years.
 The only exceptions relate to ranking points and the fact that there is no requirement for on-strip weapons testing.

 Eligibility for B-Grade competitions is assessed in each weapon individually i.e. it is possible to be ineligible in a primary weapon but eligible in a secondary weapon providing the criteria for eligibility are met for that secondary weapon.